Rappetor/katapult-on-btt-eddy/README.md

 > Use this serial that starts with `usb-Klipper_rp2040_` in Klipper, this is the correct one you need.

 🥳 Yes!
 You have flashed Klipper onto your BTT Eddy using Katapult!
 In the future you only need to repeat these steps:
-- build the klipper firmware (with bootloader offset)
+- Build the klipper firmware (with bootloader offset)
-- put the BTT Eddy into Katapult bootloader mode
+- Put the BTT Eddy into Katapult bootloader mode
-- flash the Klipper firmware with Katapult, **done**
+- Flash the Klipper firmware with Katapult, **done**

 > [!TIP]
 > Save the commands, with the correct serials, somewhere in a seperate text file so you can use (and find) them more easy later!